Department of Educational Psychology

 For information, contact the Department of Educational Psychology, 201 McGuffey Hall, 513-529-6621, edp@miamioh.edu.

-This department administers the undergraduate program for Inclusive Special Education majors that leads to a Bachelor of Science Degree in Education, and two Ohio licenses as an Intervention Specialist in mild-moderate and moderate-intensive special needs.
+Undergraduate programs: The Department of Educational Psychology is committed to inclusive teacher licensure.
+During the 2023-2024 school year, the department admitted the final cohort of students for the undergraduate program with a major in Inclusive Special Education that leads to a Bachelor of Science in Education degree with the option for two Ohio licenses as an Intervention Specialist in mild-moderate and moderate-intensive disabilities.
 Both licenses allow graduates to teach in kindergarten through 12th grade.
 Teacher/Professional licensing requirements are subject to change.
 Please check the appropriate state's Board of Education website for up-to-date licensure requirements.
+There currently will not be additional cohorts admitted to this stand-alone special education major.

-Once students declare Inclusive Special Education as a major, they will be directly admitted into the program upon admission to the university.
-They will be expected to meet admissions requirements for the university.
-Upon admission, they will be placed in a cohort.
+For admission to the Primary PK-5 General and Special Education Program, students will declare the Primary Education Major and the Primary Special Education Minor with Licensure.
+Once students declare Primary Education as a major, they will be directly admitted into the program.
+Students will be placed in a cohort upon meeting the outline requirements and acceptance into the Primary PK-5 General and Special Education Program.
 In order to continue in the cohort and major, they will need to meet certain benchmarks established by the program, which include a GPA of 2.75.

 Students seeking a minor can complete the required formstack.
-The department is committed to admitting transfer students to the Inclusive Special Education major and minor contingent upon space in the program.
-Transfer students may need additional time to complete the major dependent upon the time of transfer.
+The department is committed to admitting transfer students, contingent upon space in the desired program.

 Educational Psychology Courses